 The resulting proportionality between the energy density and the square of the Hubble parameter provides a natural explanation for the observed magnitude of dark energy \cite{li}.
 By linking its present value directly with the current expansion rate, $H_0$, the model accounts for this quantity without fine-tuning.
-Furthermore, this framework inherently predicts a dynamical dark energy sector, whose density evolves throughout the history of the Universe.
+Furthermore, this framework inherently predicts a dynamical dark energy sector, whose density evolves throughout the history of the Universe\footnote{An intriguing feature of the holographic framework is that it can account for both the early-time and late-time accelerated expansion phases of our universe within a single, unified description, as shown in Ref. \cite{hdeinfla}; see also \cite{hdeinfla2}.}.
 Despite this interesting property of the HDE model, Hsu pointed out in \cite{Hsu:2004ri} that its associated equation of state over cosmological distances is not consistent and, consequently, is strongly disfavored by observational data.
 To avoid this issue, a simple generalization for the energy density (\ref{eq:li}) was proposed and consisted of considering a variable parameter $c^{2}$ written as a function of time instead of a constant value.
 However, for consistency $c^{2}(t)$ must vary slowly, this means that the quotient $\dot{c}^{2}(t)/c^{2}(t)$ is upper bounded by the expansion rate \cite{pavon1, pavon2, slow, Zimdahl, Radicella}, i.e.,